Estimated read time is 6 minutes, 27 seconds

 Sympathetic nerve block: 20-50mL of 0.25%

-Spinal anaesthesia always causes hypotension due to sympathetic blockade.
+Spinal anesthesia always causes hypotension due to sympathetic blockade.

 It should never be used in any patient with a condition causing hypovolemia.
-The hypotensive response may be averted by preliminary intravenous infusion of 500-1000ml of physiological saline (9mg/ml) but blood pressure should be always monitored every two minutes for at least 10 minutes.
+The hypotensive response may be averted by a preliminary intravenous infusion of 500-1000ml of physiological saline (normal saline) but blood pressure should be always monitored every two minutes for at least 10 minutes.

 Post-operative headache is prevented by instructing the patient to remain supine for 24 hours